Fathima1997/WordPress-Presenting/README.md

   - [ ] Steps to recreate:
-        Create a new post called example, and then put the code<a onmouseover= "alert('Hello word!')" >click here</a> in the content             link.
+        Create a new post called example, and then put the code<a onmouseover= "alert('Welcome to CodePath!')" >click here</a> in the content             link.
 Finally click link to show message in the preview of post.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)